poltys/CORDIS-DB-EU-Projects-Scraper/README.md

 * Data-Journalism
 * Create an 'almost' ready-to-use DB

+* In the present case this scraper aims to gather information about european funded projects focusing on water to support the revision of the water framework directive.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.